fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 ## GCR Encoding ##

+The various floppy disk technologies developed by Apple use the same basic encoding method.

 The Apple II receives a stream of bits from the floppy disk controller.
 For a variety of reasons (see _Beneath Apple DOS_ for an introduction, or _Understanding the Apple IIe_ chapter 9 for a deep dive), it's not possible to write arbitrary values to the stream.
 The original Disk ][